DebtWave FAQ

 When you speak with one of our certified credit counselors, it’s helpful to have a rough estimate of your monthly income and expenses.
 We will pull your credit report in order to view all of your liabilities so no need to worry about having statements or other financial documents.

+A Debt Management Program is a credit relief program that typically offers a reduction of interest rates and/or payments.
 Depending on your ability to pay off your credit card debt, your certified credit counselor may recommend you enroll in a debt management program (DMP).
 The primary purpose of a DMP is to get you out of debt.

 If you decide to enroll in our DMP, your creditors will likely lower your interest rates allowing much more of your payments to go toward the principal payment instead of interest.
 To do this, DebtWave Credit Counseling, Inc. will collect one monthly payment from you to disburse to your creditors in order to pay off your credit card debt.